benjaminapetersen/lunch-and-learn-bash/README.md

 find . -type f -name '*.txt' -exec sed -i '' 's/foo-bar/baz-shizzle/g' {} \;
 ```

+### free

+Get a report of system memory usage

+- total: all the memories!
+- used: `used = total - free - buffers - cache`
+- free: unused memory
+- shared: ignore, no meaning. backwards compat column
+- buff/cache: combined kernel buggers, page caches, slabs. can be reclaimed anytime.
+- available: new memory available for new apps w/o using swap

 ### grep

 `grep` stands for `g/re/p`, globally search a regular expression and print.
 It is important to note that it is line based,
 so adjust your expectations (example: it won't match an expression
 multiple times in one line unless you explicitly ask).